gassergalalali/MO-CCI-Website/about.md

                         <b>Student Development</b>: Improve the quality of educational preparation of students so as to better serve industry needs by having graduates who can hit the ground running as well as provide multiple first-hand forums for member companies towards  evaluating and networking with current students.
                     </li>
                     <li>
-                        <b>Research Development</b>: Conduct applied and practical research tailored to the needs of the industry partners, and the sole needs of Missouri’s construction industry.
+                        <b>Research</b>: Conduct applied and practical research tailored to the needs of the industry partners, and the sole needs of Missouri’s construction industry.
                     </li>
                     <li>
                         <b>Professional Development</b>: Enhance the skills of industry personnel through continuing education workshops that aims to promote efficiency and prepare future company leaders.